danielkoll/PyRADS/README.md

 3) Manually install the pyDISORT wrapper, which solves the radiative transfer equations with scattering (=in the shortwave).
-  Steps marked with * use conda to create a separate environment, and are optional.
+  Steps marked with (x) use conda to create a separate environment, and are optional.

-* conda create --clone base --name base_w_pyDISORT
+- (x) conda create --clone base --name base_w_pyDISORT
-* conda activate base_w_pyDISORT
+- (x) conda activate base_w_pyDISORT
 - cd $PyRADS/pyDISORT-master
 - python setup.py install